Author has written 2 stories for Harry Potter.

 - No clichés.
 When writing a story which is inspired by a popular genre (time-turner and marriage challenge, in my case), you're bound to come across similar plot devices.
 I will avoid any overly used bits at all costs.

 - Author Notes?
 Forget about it!
 I loathe author notes, especially when they take up more than 1/3 of the chapter.
-I will open a story with 3k words per chapter, only to be assaulted by shout-outs, thank you's, and personal information... followed by 1k words of story.
+It in unacceptable, in my opinion, to open a story with ~3k words per chapter, only to be assaulted by shout-outs, thank you's, and personal information followed by 1k words of actual story content.
 I've also encountered A/N inserted needlessly into the middle of a chapter.
 I've been guilty of both of these in the past in my earlier writings.
 My guarantee is to add an A/N only if it's necessary, and to keep them as brief as possible.
 Anything else you need to know can be found on my profile or asked in a PM.

 - Chapter length!
-I will only read stories that have a minimum of 3-4k words/chapter and 40k/story.
 Word length, in my opinion, directly correlates to how much time, care, and thought an author is willing to put into their work.
-You cannot tell a fully developed story in less than 20,000 words.
-You cannot have satisfying progression in 1,500 words.
-Having conveyed all this, I promise nearly all my installments will be AT LEAST 4,000 words.
-I normally aim for 5-6k.
+Satisfying progression to a fully-developed story takes effort.
+I promise to aim for a minimum of 5k words per installment.
 If, for some reason, I determine a chapter needs to be shorter, I will upload two at once.